-- Section 1.
+1 AMENDMENT TO HOUSE BILL 2771 2 AMENDMENT NO Amend House Bill 2771 by replacing 3 everything after the enacting clause with the following: 4 "Section 1.
 Short title.
-This Act may be cited as the the Healthy Workplace Act. - Section 5.
-Findings and purpose. - (a) The General Assembly finds: - (1) Nearly every worker in the State is likely to need time off to attend to his or her own illness or that of a family member.
-More than 40% of all private sector workers in Illinois (over 2,500,000 people) have no right to a paid sick day.
-Over three-fourths of the lowest-wage workers do not receive paid sick days and cannot forfeit a day's work, so they often come into work sick. - (2) Of those workers who receive paid sick days, few policies, in both the private and public sectors, allow the worker to use it to care for a family member who is ill. - (3) Preventive and routine medical care helps avoid illness and injury by detecting illnesses early on and shortening the duration of illnesses.
+This Act may be cited as the 5 Healthy Workplace Act.
+6 Section 5.
+Findings and purpose.
+7 (a) The General Assembly finds: 8 (1) Nearly every worker in the State is likely to need 9 time off to attend to his or her own illness or that of a 0 family member.
+More than 40% of all private sector workers 1 in Illinois (over 2,500,000 people) have no right to a paid 2 sick day.
+Over three-fourths of the lowest-wage workers do 3 not receive paid sick days and cannot forfeit a day's work, 4 so they often come into work sick.
+5 (2) Preventive and routine medical care helps avoid illness and injury by detecting illnesses early on and shortening the duration of illnesses.
 Providing employees with time off to attend to their own health care needs ensures that they will be healthier and more efficient employees.
-It will also reduce the spread of disease within workplaces and to the public, such as customers, when employees go to work sick, a practice known as "presenteeism".
+It will also reduce the spread of disease within workplaces and to the public, such as customers, when work sick, a practice employees to known do "presenteeism".
 Routine medical care results in savings by detecting and treating illness and injury early and decreasing the need for emergency care.
 These savings benefit public and private payers of health insurance.

-- (4) When the school of a worker's child is closed because of extreme weather, it is often at the last minute and workers cannot find someone to babysit so they are forced to stay at home to take care of their children. - (5) Nearly one-quarter of American women report domestic violence and nearly one in 5 women report experiencing rape at some time during their lives.
+- (3) When the school of a worker's child is closed because of extreme weather, it is often at the last minute and workers cannot find someone to babysit so they are forced to stay at home to take care of their children. - Nearly one-quarter of American women report domestic violence and nearly one in 5 women report experiencing rape at some time during their lives.
 Many workers, men and women, need time off to care for their health after these incidents or to take legal action.
-Without paid time off, victims are in danger of losing their jobs. - (6) Employers that provide paid sick days see better productivity, reduced flu contagion, and lower turnover, which saves them the costs of replacing and training workers. - 22 (b) This Act is enacted to establish the Healthy Workplace 23 Act to provide at least a minimum time-off standard of paid 24 sick days for all workers.
+Without paid time off, victims are in danger of losing their jobs. - (5) Employers that provide paid sick days see better productivity, reduced flu contagion, and lower turnover, which saves them the costs of replacing and training workers. - (b) This Act is enacted to establish the Healthy Workplace